-Work with them, not against them: PR crisis communications
+Work with them, not against them: a guide to PR crisis communications

-A crisis isn’t something which just affects profits, but is a circumstance which can have significant reputational risk.
+A crisis isn’t something that just affects profits: it’s a circumstance that can have significant reputational risk.
 How your senior team responds and manages to a crisis can actually help to boost a brand’s reputation.

 Here are some top tips on getting the most from your crisis communications plan.